razee-io/Razee/README.md

    razeedash-lb       LoadBalancer   172.21.127.179  169.46.56.124   8080:30077/TCP   26m
    ```

-6. Create a RazeeDash config map that includes the public IP addresses for your RazeeDash and RazeeDash API instance.
+6. Create a RazeeDash config map that includes the public IP addresses for your RazeeDash and RazeeDash API instances.
 This config map is required to finish the setup of RazeeDash.
    ```bash
    kubectl create configmap razeedash-config -n razee --from-literal=root_url=http://<razeedash-lb_external_IP>:8080/ --from-literal=razeedash_api_url=http://<razeedash-api-lb_external_IP>:8081/
    ```